Multi-Agent Reinforcement Learning for Distributed Joint Communication and Computing Resource Allocation over Cell-Free Massive MIMO-enabled Mobile Edge Computing Network: Introduction

-Recently, integrating the capabilities of artificial intelligence (AI) in the mobile edge network, referred to as edge intelligence, is considered as one of the key enablers to realize the highly delay-intolerant cloud services for advanced multimedia applications, e.g., extended reality (XR) [13].
-More specifically, machine learning and reinforcement learning algorithms can be applied at different entities in the mobile edge network for efficient resource allocation strategies.
-Motivated by this trend, we propose a fully distributed solution approach based on cooperative multi-agent reinforcement learning (MARL) for the formulated JCCRA problem, wherein each user is implemented as a learning agent that makes joint resource allocation relying on local observations only.
+Recently, integrating the capabilities of artificial intelligence (AI) in the mobile edge network, referred to as edge intelligence, is considered as one of the key enablers to realize the highly delay-intolerant advanced multimedia applications, e.g., extended reality (XR) [12].
+In particular, owing to their adaptability in dynamic systems, reinforcement learning algorithms can be applied at different entities in the mobile edge network to derive efficient resource allocation strategies.
+Noting the above-mentioned difficulties associated with conventional optimization methods, as well as the additional delay and overhead for a two-way information exchange incurred in centralized JCCRA approach, we propose a distributed solution approach based on cooperative multi-agent reinforcement learning (MARL) for the formulated JCCRA problem.
+More specifically, each user is implemented as a learning agent that makes joint resource allocation relying on local observations only.
 The agents are trained with the state-of-the-art multi-agent deep deterministic policy gradient (MADDPG) algorithm under the framework of centralized training and decentralized execution.
-Through continuous interactions with the mobile edge network, each agent tries to capture dynamics of the environment and makes use of the learned knowledge for an adaptive and robust joint resource allocation during the online execution phase.
-Our simulation results show that the proposed distributed JCCRA approach has achieved comparable performance with a centralized deep deterministic policy gradient (DDPG)-based target JCCRA scheme implemented at the CPU, without the need for central processing and resorting to large overhead.
-Moreover, a significant performance improvement in terms of providing energy-efficient and consistently low latency task offloading has been demonstrated as compared to conventional benchmarks.
-To the best of our knowledge, this is the very first attempt to solve JCCRA problem in a fully distributed fashion for mobile edge computing in a cell-free massive MIMO network.
-The fully distributed and intelligent JCCRA scheme coupled with a reliable performance of its cell-free architecture in our framework can be a promising means of handling the stringent requirements involved with the envisaged multimedia applications.
+As each agent interacts continuously with the mobile edge network, it tries to capture the underlying dynamics of the environment and makes use of the acquired knowledge for an adaptive and robust joint resource allocation during the online execution phase.
+Our simulation results show that the performance of the proposed distributed approach outperforms the conventional baselines, while converging to that of a centralized deep deterministic policy gradient (DDPG)-based target benchmark, without the need for central processing and resorting to additional overhead and time cost.
+Furthermore, a significant performance improvement in terms of providing energy-efficient and consistently low latency task offloading has been demonstrated as compared to cellular MEC systems, namely small-cell network and co-located massive MIMO system.
+To the best of our knowledge, this is the very first attempt to solve JCCRA problem in a distributed fashion for cell-free network enabled mobile edge computing network.
+The intelligent distributed JCCRA scheme coupled with the reliable performance of the cell-free massive MIMO architecture in our framework can be a promising means of handling the stringent requirements of the envisaged multimedia applications, such as holographic displays, XR and others.

 The rest of the paper is organized as follows: In Section II, we review related works on JCCRA allocation in different MEC system models.
 In Section III, we discuss the system model for the considered mobile edge network and then, present problem formulation for JCCRA.
 Section IV discusses the proposed distributed cooperative multi-agent reinforcement learning-based solution approach for the JCCRA problem.
 Simulation results are presented in Section V, followed by some concluding remarks in Section VI.
 For convenience, we summarized the key notations to be used throughout the paper in Table I.